FAQs: Video Settings for EXVIST Encoders

 What's RTSP stream?
 RTSP (Real Time Streaming Protocol) is a network control protocol designed for controlling the delivery of multimedia data, such as audio and video, over a network.
 It enables the smooth transmission of live or pre-recorded audio ...

-• FAQs: System Settings of Encoder
+• System Setting of Encoder